-Sometimes, you have to toot your own horn.
+Sometimes you have to toot your own horn.

-We all know that one person at work.
-The one who never misses an opportunity to pump up his own work.
+We all know that one person at work — the one who never misses an opportunity to pump up his own work.
 “Did you see that I landed the Jennings account?
 Boom!”
-A braggart, a blowhard and annoyingly successful.
-Meanwhile, you keep your head down, work hard and keep the faith that your accomplishments will get noticed and you’ll get the recognition you deserve.
+A braggart, a blowhard, and annoyingly successful.
+Meanwhile, you keep your head down, work hard, and keep the faith that your accomplishments will get noticed and you’ll get the recognition you deserve.

-Here are some tips to help you promote yourself at work without annoying your entire office.
+If you’re not sure how to start, here are some tips to help you promote yourself at work without annoying your entire office.

-1. Change how you think about self-promotion.
+1. Change how you think about self-promoting

-2. Understand your best skills and accomplishments.
+2. Understand your best skills and accomplishments

 This may seem like one of those things that go without saying, but it really needs to be said.
 Before you can actively promote yourself within your work environment, you need to take note of what it is that you do best.
 Do you excel at training new employees?
 Have you developed new methods or procedures?
 Are you a deadline beater extraordinaire?
 Make a list of your strengths and then think about the successful projects that you’ve worked on.
 How did your skills help create that success?

-3. Focus on the projects.
+3. Focus on the projects

-4. Share kudos with your team.
+4. Share kudos with your team

 Give your helpers recognition during an office meeting or even a private meeting with your boss.
 You’ll come off as gracious, endear yourself to your team, and casually promote your success on that project.